EOSIO/eosio-explorer/README.md

 Commands:
-  -v                Prints out the current version of the tool -h or --help      Prints out the current list of available commands init              Initialize the tool by installing all dependencies, setting up
+  -v                Prints out the current version of the tool -h or --help      Prints out the current list of available commands init              Initialize the tool by copying initial config, setting up
                     all Docker containers, etc.
                     Available flags:
                     --server-mode - Starts the blockchain environment for the tool without